lulf/dove/README.md

 The library supports only the basics right now: Establishing connections, creating sessions, links and sending and receiving message.
 Most AMQP 1.0 types have been implemented, and conversion for many Rust native types exists.
 Support for SASL ANONYMOUS and PLAIN.

-Dove exposes three different APIs:
+Dove exposes two different APIs:

-* A connection API that allows you to send and receive frames defined as rust types.
-This could be useful for embedded systems.
+* A low level connection API that allows you to send and receive frames defined as rust types.
-* A driver API that enables multiplexing of multiple connections and processing events for those connections.
-* A client reactor-like API with an event handler.

-The goal is to create a higher level API based on this to make it easier to write AMQP clients.
+* An API for writing messaging applications using async rust.

 ## TODO

-* Cleaning up APIs (which parts should be private/public).
+* Allow setting more options (on container, connection, session, links)
 * Cleaning up crate/module structure.
-* Use tokio-rs/mio IO library for polling rather our own polling.
-* Experiment with Rust async and write a good API.
 * TLS/SSL support
 * Improve SASL support (missing SCRAM* support)
 * Complete implementation of encoding+decoding for all AMQP 1.0 types.
 * Improve test coverage.
-* A higher level API for messaging clients to improve ease of use
+* Make transport layer pluggable (for embedded use cases where mio is not possible).
 * Compile to WASM.

 ## Examples